syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 ## Working with basic text extraction

-You can extract the text from a page using ExtractText method in PdfPageBase class.
+You can extract the text from a page using [ExtractText](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase~ExtractText().html) method in [PdfPageBase](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.PdfPageBase.html) class.

 The following code snippet explains how to extract the texts from a page.